Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 Select Role-based or feature-based installation, then click Next:

-Leave b as default, click Next.
+Click Next.
 Select Remote Access on the role selection page:

 Click Next.
 Leave Features as default, click Next, then Next again.
 On the Role Services page, select DirectAccess and VPN (RAS) and Routing: